sanamedio/log-of-learning/notes-10-nov-2018.md

 - Using python features, writing a lisp interpreter becomes easy
 - https://repl.it/talk/learn/PyLisp-LISP-in-Just-Over-100-Lines-of-Python/6712
+- This seems very similar to what CPython abstracted over C.

 TODO : ~~debug~~ VSCode debugging mode is awesome.